 You will probably visit Akrotiri and the Red Beach on your stay in Santorini – make sure to dine at Melina’s Tavern!
 It’s a seafood restaurant but they actually have a vegan menu.
 We stopped by here for lunch on our way to the Red Beach.
 Started to order what we thought were the vegan options from the general menu but then the waiter asked if we were vegan and voilà – produced a Vegan Menu!
 This is a family run restaurant and the service is friendly (we did wait a while for a bill in the end since they were busy at lunch hour but they made up by giving us berry shots).

-Food – we had the veggie pasta, zucchini fritters, potato fries and fresh juices to go along.
+We had the veggie pasta, zucchini fritters, potato fries and fresh juices to go along.
 Simple, tasty and homemade style.
 The fritters were heavy and there was no sauce to go along.
-The veg Mousaka would have been worth a try.
+The Mousaka would have been worth a try.

 Restaurants in Oia and other suggestions